'Office' Star Rainn Wilson Says Faith in God 'Freaks People' in Hollywood, Is the 'Coolest Thing' - ExBulletin

 He noted that as society increasingly abandoned religion, it looked for other ways to fill that void.

-“Again, we have thrown the spiritual baby out with the religious bathwater, collectively rejecting religion and acquiring our spirituality sometimes quite superficially, like from a yoga class or just a meditation app. or an Instagram that has quotes from Rumi,” Wilson noted.
-“And I don’t mean, I don’t want to denigrate, you know, New Age people or people who seek spiritual inspiration outside of a religious system, but there are universals in art and there there are universals in spirituality that humanity desperately needs right now.”
+“Again, we have thrown the spiritual baby out with the religious bathwater, collectively rejecting religion and obtaining our spirituality sometimes in quite superficial ways, such as from a yoga class or simply from a meditation app. or an Instagram that has quotes from Rumi,” Wilson noted.
+“And I don’t mean, I don’t want to denigrate, you know, New Age people or people who seek spiritual inspiration outside of a religious system, but there are universals in art and there there are universals in spirituality that humanity desperately needs right now.

-CATHOLICVOTE CALLS ‘FAITH AND FAMILY’ NIGHT AT DODGERS ‘PANNING’ AMID ANTI-CATHOLIC GROUP FALLOUT

 In March, the actor made headlines when he spoke out against “anti-Christian bias” in the entertainment industry.